haikyuu/hugo-blog/content/posts/Exploring-Edge-db.md

 ## Conclusion

 My best discovery for this year is EdgeDB.
-It's very promising, and i think it'll beat Prisma and similar products.
+It's very promising, and i think it'll beat Prisma and similar tools.
 And don't forget, this is an Open Source tool.
 Spread the ❤️